 Figure 3

-The followings are the original AUDIT second and third questions and their responses.
+The following are the original AUDIT second and third questions and their responses.

 Figure 4